Device for minimally invasive spine surgery

-Inadvertent tears of the dura (covering of brain and spine) are technically difficult to repair using traditional suture methods during minimally invasive spine surgeries due to tight, narrow corridors accessing the surgical site.
-In 1999, an estimated 1.2 million spine surgeries were performed annually with a durotomy incidence of 3 to 17%.
+Approximately 1.2 million spine surgeries are performed annually with a mean durotomy incidence of approximately 3.5% reported in the literature.
 Dura closure using sutures can consume up to 1 hour of surgeon time.
-Operative time is very expensive, approximately $50/minute, therefore, a health care savings of approximately 10 minutes per case, or $1,250, would be realized using the OHSU device.
+Operative time is very expensive, approximately, $50/minute, therefore, a health care savings of approximately 10 minutes per case, or $1,250, would be realized using the OHSU device.

 For more information, contact: